reubwn/hgt/README.md

 ## diamond_to_HGT_candidates.pl

+### Synopsis

+This script calculates two measures of "support" for identifying putative HGT candidate genes.

+1. **Alien Index:** AI is a measure of how well a given sequence matches to one set of taxa (eg. Metazoa) relative to another, mutually exclusive set of taxa (eg. non-Metazoa).
+It uses only the best-hit to each category to calculate this: ```log((Best E-value for INGROUP) + 1e-200) - log((Best E-value for OUTGROUP) + 1e-200)```.
+See [Gladyshev et al., 2008](http://science.sciencemag.org/content/suppl/2008/05/29/320.5880.1210.DC1/Gladyshev.SOM.pdf) for more details.
+2.

+### Details

 Goal is to take a taxified Diamond or BLAST file, and for each hit recurse up the tax tree until that hit can be categorised into **INGROUP** versus **OUTGROUP** (e.g., Metazoan vs non-Metazoan etc.).

 1. **Get Query Category:** For each query, calculate the bitscoresum for ingroup vs outgroup across **all hits**; the category with the highest bitscoresum is the \"winner\"